codian22/ReactApp/README.md

 # rest-command
-this is a test project about the spring shell
+this is a test project about the spring shell.

 # description
-rest consol application based on spring shell
+rest consol application based on spring shell.